Spencer0187/Roblox-Macro-Utilities/README.md

 # Roblox Macro Client
 An open-source Windows C++ Roblox ImGui Macro with many features.

 To Compile, run the project in Visual Studio 2022 and build it.
+The main source code is located inside of Visual Studio/macroframework.cpp.

 ### Is this A CHEAT???
 No, it's a macro, it doesn't communicate with Roblox memory in any way.